8i8/conf/README.md

 	two     two, despite appearances is second to none, doing things in an agreeable two like fashion.

-	Further detatils of the use of each mode can be found by running the following command.
+	Further details of the use of each mode can be found by running the following command.

 	conf [mode] -help  or conf [mode] -h